Slow down: Danville motorists to get a reminder when driving near schools

 The signs will do several things, including:

-• Register the vehicle’s speed and display it with bright LED lighting and tell motorists to slow down if they are speeding or say “thank you” to those going at or below the posted speed limit
+- Register the vehicle’s speed and display it with bright LED lighting and tell motorists to slow down if they are speeding, or say “thank you” to those going at or below the posted limit.

-• Will not cause tickets to be issued automatically such as a traffic-enforcement camera
+They won't, however, cause tickets to be issued automatically, like a traffic-enforcement camera would.

-Added Yates: “There have been numerous complaints of speeding motorists in school zones and the areas surrounding by school staff, parents of students as well as neighborhood residents concerned for the safety of our community’s children during drop off and dismissal.”
+“There have been numerous complaints of speeding motorists in school zones and the areas surrounding by school staff, parents of students as well as neighborhood residents concerned for the safety of our community’s children during drop off and dismissal," Yates said.

-Yates said many of those who are speeding are not deliberately exceeding the limit with no regard to the safety of children.
-Rather they are either not paying attention to the time of day or are trying to get back and forth to work, appointments or other reasons for travel.
+He said many of those who are speeding are not deliberately doing so with no regard for the safety of children, but are either not paying attention to the time of day or are trying to get back and forth to work, appointments or other reasons.